 There is a connection between farmer and plant, vigneron and vine.
 Giving sweat and time and taking the fruit each season.The memory created from farm to glass.
 The farmer knows the benefits of the bugs and hawks.
 The worms and weeds.
 The curses of fire and disease.
 Water is life.
 A breeze has a purpose...
 It takes real work.
 Real care.

-We are the lucky stewards of three unique pinot noir producing vineyards in Summerland, BC.
+We are the lucky stewards of unique vineyards in Summerland, BC.
 Each of them expresses very distinct terroir through the wines, despite being located mere kilometres apart.
 What we offer is an exploration of Summerland through wine.

 Home to the winery, this vineyard was planted in 2006 with Pinot Noir, Viognier and Syrah.
 It overlooks Okanagan Lake to the east and gets the early and midday sun.
-Between the very steep slope and a mix of ldecomposed granite, alluvial soil and limestone, this is an ideal place for vines.
-Because it is basically a giant granite hill, it heats up and holds heat very well, acting as a thermal for many birds of prey.
-On any given day you can see the red-tailed hawks, rocky mountain bluebirds, robins, falcons, vultures, eagles and even a kestral.
+Between the very steep slope and a mix of decomposed granite, alluvial soil and limestone, this is an ideal place for vines.
+It is basically a giant granite hill, that heats up and holds the heat very well, acting as a thermal for many birds of prey.
+On any given day you can see the red-tailed hawks, rocky mountain bluebirds, robins, falcons, eagles and even a kestral.

-Planted in 2003 on the precipice of the Trout Creek Canyon, this vineyard has been immaculately cared for by vineyard manager Garth Purdy from day one, and he continues to do so to this day.
-This south-facing vineyard has sandy soil that is dotted with river stones, producing spectacular Pinot Noir and Chardonnay from two large terraces.
+Planted in 2003 on the precipice of the Trout Creek Canyon, this vineyard has been immaculately cared for from day one, and continues to this day.
+This south-facing vineyard has sandy soil that is dotted with river stones, producing spectacular Pinot Noir and Chardonnay from 4 terraces.

 Waters & Banks Vineyard

-Planted in the early 2000's, this 7.5 acre organic vineyard thrives in the caring hands of namesake owners, Terry Waters and Cathy Banks, two retired doctors.
+Planted in the early 2000's, this 7.5 acre organic vineyard thrives in the caring hands of namesake owners, Terry Waters and Cathy Banks.
 This south-west site sits adjacent to our winery in Summerland, so close to Elysia that the rows are barely distinguishable - very neighborly!
 Its rich alluvial deposits lay overtop quartz gravel on steep slopes, home to Pinot Noir (115, 667), Sauvignon Blanc and Merlot.